 Under the requirements of the Constitution, the first three trustees were elected to serve for a period of four years (Dr P Butler), three years (Mr R Major) and two years (Professor J Stallard).
+Professor Stallard thus retired this year and was reappointed.
 Trustees may be re-elected for a maximum of three consecutive terms with an interval of one year before a fourth term commences.
 A term constitutes a three year period.